MicrosoftDocs/power-platform/power-platform/admin/environment-groups.md

 1. Select the **Only share with individuals (no security groups)** option.
 1. Select the **Limit the number of viewers who can access each agent** option and enter the desired number of viewers you would like to have on the copilot.
 1. Select **Save**.

-1. Repeat these steps until all desired rules are configured and select **Publish rules**.
+Repeat these steps until all desired rules are configured and select **Publish rules**.

-#### For solution-aware cloud flows
-1. Select the **Sharing controls for Solution-aware cloud flows** rule to open its configuration panel.
-2. Unmark the **Let people share solution-aware cloud flows** option.
-This turn off all sharing for cloud flows in this environment group.
-3. Select **Save**

 > [!NOTE]
 > All rules are equally applied to all environments in the group.